zliel/RsMd/README.md

 ## Usage

-To use RsMd, you can run the following command in your terminal:
+To use Mark-rs, you can run the following command in your terminal:

 ```bash
 rsmd [OPTIONS] <INPUT_DIR>